My list of preferred Ottawa wedding vendors

 Notes: Restaurant 18 offers a great, intimate, fine dining experience for your Ottawa wedding reception or ceremony.
-While I’ve only ever photographed wedding receptions there, the space is great and really lends itself to intimate wedding photography.
-It’s also in the ByWard Market so there are plenty of options of a great Ottawa wedding photojournalism with a little walk around.
+While I’ve only ever photographed wedding receptions there, space is great and really lends itself to intimate wedding photography.
+It’s also in the ByWard Market so there are plenty of options for a great Ottawa wedding photojournalism with a little walk around.

 Ottawa Wedding Caterers